VsPun/pyton-quiz/README.md

 # pyton-quiz
-A quiz written in pyton
+A quiz written in python